dualslash/risc-v-emulator/README.md

-# 64 bit RISC-V ISA Emulator
+# 64 Bit RISC-V ISA Emulator

 RISC-V to x86/64 instruction emulator for unix written in C++.